WebAssembly/spec/spectec/test-prose/TEST.md

 validation_of_valid_global
 - the global (GLOBAL gt expr) is valid with the global type gt if and only if:
-  - Yet: TODO: prem_to_instrs for RulePr
+  - the global type gt is valid.
   - Let (mut, t) be gt.
-  - the expression expr is valid with the valtype? ?(t).
+  - the expression expr is valid with the number type sequence ?(t).
   - the expression expr is constant.

 validation_of_valid_table
 - the table (TABLE tt) is valid with the table type tt if and only if:
-  - Yet: TODO: prem_to_instrs for RulePr
+  - the table type tt is valid.

 validation_of_valid_mem
 - the memory (MEMORY mt) is valid with the memory type mt if and only if:
-  - Yet: TODO: prem_to_instrs for RulePr
+  - the memory type mt is valid.

 validation_of_valid_elem
 - the table segment (ELEM expr x*) is valid if and only if: